rebeclem/Meni_fecal/flexbar.md

  Understand your starting quality to see if the amount of reads you removed is reasonable.

+ Look inside each of your .err and .out files (using `cat *`) to make sure you didn't have any errors.
+Then remove these files using `rm flex*`.

  Next step: run [fastQC](fastqc.md) using [this script](fastqcflexbar.sh) on your cleaned samples inside the `Analysis` folder

+`sbatch ../scripts/fastqcflexbar.sh`

 You will get two output files for each fastq files (total of 4 files):
 1.  `flexcleaned_1_fastqc.html`